Corallus blombergi

 Corallus blombergi, the Ecuadorian annulated tree boa, is a boa species found in Pacific Ecuador.

 Description

 Medium-sized, not much is known about its natural history.

+Diet

+C. blombergi eats birds, rodents and bats (such as Carollia castanea).

 Taxonomy

 Regarded as a full species, C. blombergi, by some experts, primarily due to its significantly different bone morphology, color and scalation.